oacore/about/data/ref-audit.md

 The following points list recommendations we make to institutional repositories to ensure their data is well  represented in CORE.
 While these recommendations are not mandated by Research England, implementing them will both improve the quality of the data held by CORE to support the REF Audit as well as increase the discoverability and visibility of the institutions’ research outputs.

 1. **Make sure that your institutional repository/ies are registered in CORE**:
 We are constantly working towards CORE harvesting all repositories available.
-However, as repositories sometimes  change their web locations, platforms or some institutions introduce multiple repositories, we advice institutions  to check that their repositories are registered and listed on the CORE’s data [providers page](~data-providers).
+However, as repositories sometimes  change their web locations, platforms or some institutions introduce multiple repositories, we advise institutions  to check that their repositories are registered and listed on the CORE’s data [providers page](~data-providers).